-DUE TO MORE THRONGS OF PEOPLE THAN THE SITE COULD HANDLE, DAFFODIL HILL IN 2019 RELUCTANTLY CLOSED ITS GATES TO VISITORS.
+DUE TO MORE THRONGS OF PEOPLE THAN THE SITE COULD HANDLE, DAFFODIL HILL HAS CLOSED ITS GATES TO VISITORS.
 THE BELOW REMAINS FOR HISTORICAL REFERENCE.

 “I wandered lonely as a cloud,

 That floats on high o’er vales and hills,

 When all at once I saw a crowd.

 There’s something about daffodils that inspires poets to pick up their pens.
 With Wordsworth’s words in mind, I wandered through the Sierra foothills on my way to find his host of golden daffodils.

 Up into pine forests I drove, down to green-ribbon rivers, through nearly abandoned towns that once boomed in the frenzied search for gold.
 One must wander gold country, whether one wants to or not; the ’49er’s paths turned roads are the most indirect routes to anywhere.

 Then, all at once, I saw a crowd, a host of … good grief, people!
 A traffic jam in the middle of pine forest and rock-quilted fields!
 I’d arrived at Daffodil Hill.